ibm-cloud-docs/containers/cs_storage_block.md

 If you want to increase storage capacity or performance, you can modify your existing volume.
 {: shortdesc}

 For questions about billing and to find the steps for how to use the {{site.data.keyword.Bluemix_notm}} console to modify your storage, see [Expanding Block Storage capacity](/docs/infrastructure/BlockStorage/expandable_block_storage.html#expanding-block-storage-capacity).
-If you use the {{site.data.keyword.Bluemix_notm}} console to modify you storage, you must follow steps 4-7 in this topic to complete the modification.
+If you use the {{site.data.keyword.Bluemix_notm}} console to modify your storage, you must follow steps 4-7 in this topic to complete the modification.
 {: tip}

 1. List the PVCs in your cluster and note the name of the associated PV from the **VOLUME** column.